aegis-iisc/Hegel-OOPSLA-2425-Artifact/Hegel_artifact.md

 ```

-This will also generate the synthesis timings in the file `full-timings.txt` for instance for `Nth.spec`:
+This will also generate the synthesis timings in the file `full-timings.txt`, for instance, for `Nth.spec`:

 ```
 ********************************
 ./prudent_tests/hegel/Hoogle+/nth.spec_Hegel : 6.973712
 ```
-and all columns of Fig 11 in `full-result.txt`,
+and all columns of Fig 11 in `full-result.txt,`

 ```
 ./prudent_tests/hegel/Hoogle+/nth, 6.97, 3, 4, 0
 ```

-Finally, the generated programs are at `output/nth.spec`, for `nth.spec` it generates around 60 programs.
+Finally, the generated programs are at `output/nth.spec`; for `nth.spec`, it generates around 60 programs.